formkit/docs-content/guides/create-a-custom-input.md

 Hopefully this guide helped you understand how custom inputs are declared, written, and registered.
 If you want to dive in deeper, try reading about the [core internals of FormKit](/essentials/architecture) and [creating custom inputs](/essentials/custom-inputs)!

+<cta
-<cta label="Want more?
-Start by reading about FormKit core." button="Dig deeper" href="/essentials/architecture"></cta>
+label: "Want more?
+Start by reading about FormKit core." button="Dig deeper" href="/essentials/architecture"
+---</cta>